ucdavisdatalab/Spatial_SQL/README.md

 Let's add some data to our database:

-1. Click on *sfbay.sqlite* in the *Tree Panel* to select it in the list.
+1. Click on *sfbay.sqlite* in the *Providers Panel* to select it in the list.
 1. Click on the *Table* menu, and select *Import Layer/File* to open the Import Vector Layer dialog.
-1. For the *Input*, drop down menu.
-Select the *Flowlines.geojson* file and click *Open*.
+1. For the *Input*, click the button with the three dots (ellipsis mark) to browse your files.
+Select the *Flowlines.shp* file and click *Open*.
+If you're familiar with shapefiles, you might wonder, "Do I need to select all of the files that comprise a shapefile?"
+No, you just need to select the .shp and QGIS will know to look for the rest.
-1. In the *Table* box, type *flowlines* for the name of our new table.
+1. In the *Table* box, type *flowlines* for the name of our new table - all lowercase
-1. In the *Options* section, check the *Source SRID* box and in the space, type 3310 because the projection for this data is California Albers (NAD38) which has the SRID of 3310.
+1. In the *Options* section, check the *Source SRID* box.
+Use the "Select SRID" button to open the projection dialog.
+In the filter box at the top, type 3310 to narrow down the options.
+Select "NAD83 / California Albers EPSG:3310" for the Coordinate Reference System because the projection for this data is California Albers (NAD38) which has the SRID of 3310.
+1. NOTE: There are many other options here that you may find useful later.
+In particular, the Encoding option allows you to tell QGIS which character encoding you are using.
+Did your characters show up as rectangles or other unreadable characters?
+Reimport your data and specify your character encoding.

+You should see a pop-up that says "Import was successful."
+Click OK.

 You can repeat this process to add the other two datasets.
 Call the *WBDHU8_Points_SF* table *centroids* and *WBDHU8_SF* table *watersheds*.